 Italian is known as one of the most beautiful languages in the world.
-The Italian language shares some similarities with French, Spanish and Romanian, which are all romance languages and are derived from Latin.
-Italian is heard throughout not just mainland Italy but in Switzerland, Sicily, Corsica and Sardinia.
-Phrases in Italian, like “Happy Birthday” mean one thing when the words are said together but mean something different when the words are separated.
+The Italian language shares some similarities with French, Spanish and Romanian, which are all romance languages derived from Latin.
+Italian is heard not only throughout Italy, but in other countries such as Switzerland and France.
+Phrases in Italian, for example, “Happy Birthday,” mean one thing when the words are said together but mean something different when the words are separated.

 Say “Buon.”
 It’s pronounced Bwohn.
 This means “Good” by itself but is the “Happy” section in “Happy Birthday.”

 Say “Compleanno.”
 It’s pronounced Com-play-ah-no. This means “Birthday” by itself as well as in the phrase “Happy Birthday.”